 What Is an Optometrist?

 An optometrist is your go-to healthcare professional for anything related to eye care.
 Optometrists use their knowledge, skills, and expertise to provide excellent service and care to individuals and families.
-Optometrists are licensed to give eye exams, write prescriptions, and examine, diagnose, and treat eye diseases.
+Optometrists are licensed to give eye exams, dilate eyes, write prescriptions, and examine, diagnose, and treat eye diseases.

 How Long Does It Take to Become an Optometrist?